mathieuprog/polymorphic_embed/README.md

 PolymorphicEmbed.get_polymorphic_type(Reminder, :channel, SMS) == :sms
 ```

+### `traverse_errors/2`

+The function `Ecto.changeset.traverse_errors/2` won't include the errors of polymorphic embeds.
+You may instead use `PolymorphicEmbed.traverse_errors/2` when working with polymorphic embeds.

 ## Features

 * Detect which types to use for the data being `cast`-ed, based on fields present in the data (no need for a *type* field in the data)